Here Lies Wilson Matthews – 2 Who Was Blanche Dumont?

 Based on the accumulated, conflicting information, we can hazard a guess at Dumont’s biography.

 The woman who called herself Blanche Dumont was born in Texas around 1850.
-Her father was the child of Germans who settled in Texas in the early 1830s.
-Her mother, probably also German, was born in Tennessee.
-Dumont was married to a man named Mathews or Matthews and was widowed early.
-To support herself, she moved to Austin, turned to prostitution, and took on the character of an Englishwoman.
-Around 1877 she adopted a boy or gave birth to a son, retired from active prostitution, and began running a brothel.
-The boy’s father was named W. Wilson.
-Her son was Wilson Matthews, a minor league ballplayer and umpire.
+Her father was born in Texas, her mother in Tennessee.
+Both parents may have been German.
+Dumont was married, possibly to a man named Mathews, and was widowed early.
+To support herself she moved to Austin, turned to sex work, and took on the character of an Englishwoman.

 Waco Times-Herald, February 18, 1933.